 - 1. Definitions.
 The terms below will be interpreted in accordance with the following definitions, unless and until federal or state law, or the state accountability system, is amended otherwise: - a.
-Education Service Provider means a nonprofit or for-profit organization that contracts with charter schools to provide multiple educational, operational, or comprehensive management services, including, but not limited to, curriculum design, instructional resources, professional development, financial and operational management, facilities management, or any combination thereof. - b.
-Georgia Department of Education (GaDOE or Department) means the state agency charged with the fiscal and administrative management of certain aspects of K-12 public education, including the implementation of federal and state mandates.
+Education Service Provider: a nonprofit or for-profit organization that contracts with charter schools to provide multiple educational, operational, or comprehensive management services, including, but not limited to, curriculum design, instructional resources, professional development, financial and operational management, facilities management, or any combination thereof. - b.
+Georgia Department of Education (GaDOE or Department): the state agency charged with the fiscal and administrative management of certain aspects of K 12 public education, including the implementation of federal and state mandates.
 Such management is subject to supervision and oversight by the State Board of Education. - c.
-Governing Board means the governing board of the nonprofit organization for a state charter school and which is the same as the governing board of the state charter school which is involved in school-level governance of the state charter school. - d.
-Local Educational Agency (LEA) means a public authority legally constituted with Georgia for administrative control or direction of public elementary or secondary schools.
+Governing Board: the governing board of the nonprofit organization for a state charter school which is the same as the governing board of the state charter school which is involved in school-level governance of the state charter school. - d.
+Local Educational Agency (LEA): a public authority legally constituted with Georgia for administrative control or direction of public elementary or secondary schools.
 The Charter School shall act as its own LEA pursuant to O.C.G.A. § 20-2-2090 and SBOE Rule 160-4-9.04, including but not limited to data reporting, student enrollment counting procedures, student achievement reporting, and funding allocations. - e.
-School Leader means the individual with the highest authority in school administration regardless of title. - f.
-State Board of Education (SBOE or State Board) means the constitutional authority which defines education policy for public K 12 education agencies in Georgia. - 2.
-Charter Term.
-The SCSC grants this Charter to Petitioner to operate the Charter School for a five-year term beginning on July 1, 2022, and expiring on June 30, 2027.
+School Leader: the individual with the highest authority in school administration regardless of title.